An overview of our Safeguarding policy so you can follow it and keep girls safe

 Legal framework and Girlguiding policies

-This safeguarding policy complies with all relevant legislation, policy and guidance which seeks to protect children and adults across all ten of Girlguiding’s countries and regions.
+This safeguarding policy complies with all relevant UK legislation, policy and guidance which seeks to protect children and adults.
+For those guiding outside of the UK in order to provide the same level of protection to all our members we expect you to follow this policy.

-You should read this policy alongside our other organisational policies, guidance and procedures.
-Find these listed on our website or on the intranet for staff.
+You should read this policy alongside our other organisational policies, guidance, and procedures.
+Find these on the website or on the intranet for staff.

 Related policies, procedures and documents